 In addition, between 2,000 and 4,000 hours of supervised work after the degree program is needed for licensure.
-Graduates must pass the National Counseling Exam (NCE) or another state-approved exam to get licensed.
-Continuing education requirements usually apply as well.
+Graduates must pass a state-approved exam to get licensed.
+Continuing education requirements must also be met to maintain licensure.

 List of Classes

 Ethics courses deal with professional principles for counselors.
 Students take this course during the first semester of study so that they understand the implications of working with human subjects.
 Ethics is sometimes intermingled with legal issues.
 Ethics guidelines are codified in most states' counseling licensing laws and by organizations, such as the American Counseling Association.

 Patient Assessment Course

 Evaluating a patient's emotional and general mental well-being is part of a counselor's job.
 In this class, students learn how to assess and evaluate patients using accepted methods, including testing and interviewing.
 Selecting the best method for evaluation is a key component.